The cost of a link is roughly the same price as sailing to the Caribbean.

 Your value add is crucial.
-You want to make sure the resource your pitching is better than existing content to provide value to your prospect’s audience.
+You want to make sure the resource you’re pitching is better than existing content to provide value to your prospect’s audience.

 Link reclamation, or unlinked mentions, is the process of finding your brand referenced online without a backlink to your website.
 You’ll find these mentions in online publications, social media posts, product reviews, and everything in between.

-These tactics work when established brands already have some buzz, and can create link opportunities to extremely valuable bottom-funnel pages.
-Link reclamation is unique to your brand, and your competitors can’t replicate these links, because the websites were already talking about you.
+These tactics work when established brands already have some buzz and can create link opportunities to extremely valuable bottom-funnel pages.
+Link reclamation is unique to your brand, and your competitors can’t replicate these links because the websites are already talking about you.

 Here’s what it looks like:

 Notice that this email focuses on brevity.
 Journalists are busy, and they get hundreds of emails per day.
-Keep your pitch short and to the point so they can scan it easily.
-Make sure to include a link to the post your brand is mentioned in—again, journalists are busy, and they’re not going to want to dig through old posts to do you a solid.
+Keep your pitch short so they can scan it easily.
+Make sure to include a link to the post your brand is mentioned in.
+Again, journalists are busy, and they won’t want to dig through old posts to do you a solid.

 Craft your pitch to make your value proposition apparent.
-If you’re a software booking company, and there’s a list of “X Best Booking Softwares for Cruise Lines,” you’ll want to feature why your software is different.
-If the post is missing a better booking system, they’re likely going to include your link to create a more comprehensive guide for their audience.
+If you’re a software booking company, and there’s a list of “X Best Booking Software for Cruise Lines,” you’ll want to feature why your software is different.
+If the post is missing a better booking system, they will likely include your link to create a more comprehensive guide for their audience.

 Disclaimer: Advertising or “publishing fees” may be requested.

 In link building, the highest form of validation seems to be coverage from a high-end news source with a 90+ domain authority linking to your content.
-If BLB is the budget cruise line of link building, high-tier news coverage is like the private yacht.
+If BLB is the budget cruise line of link building, then high-tier news coverage is like a private yacht.

-But how do you get the attention of journalists who get hundreds of emails per day?
+But how do you get the attention of journalists who get hundreds of emails daily?

 Data + value-added pitch = coverage.

 Here comes the intimidating part.
-You have to gather data and create a piece that highlights enough points so journalists can put the spin on it they want to.
-You can do this with surveys, analyzing data from Google trends, or even using proprietary data.
+You have to gather data and create a piece that highlights enough points so journalists can spin it how they want to.
+You can do this by doing surveys, analyzing data from Google trends, or even using proprietary data.

 Take a look: